 Let’s discuss the significant issues that talent acquisition teams face with assessment centres every day.
 As a solution provider operating in the high-volume recruiting space, we’ve identified seven common assessment centre problems.

 Assessment Centres or “Group Interviews” are a popular recruitment tool for those who specialise in high volume recruitment or large enrolment programs.
 They usually bring together a large number of candidates.
 This group is then reduced to a smaller group in the final phase of the recruiting selection process.

 Firstly, group interviews offer significant advantages for high-volume recruitment.
 They are thought to yield better results.
-For every candidate interviewed more are hired with greater accuracy compared to standard face-to-face interviews.
+For every candidate interviewed more are hired with greater accuracy.
+That is, compared to standard face-to-face interviews.
 They are also quicker.
 In that, there is far greater efficiency in the number of candidates interviewed per hour.
 Many large-scale recruitment programs use assessment centres to evaluate candidates against one another using various exercises.
 These exercises are designed to assess your suitability for the job.
 They check your performance in your role as well as your knowledge of the company and its culture.
 Some exercises involve you working individually.
 Others assess you and your ability to work as part of a group.

 For the candidate:

 An invitation to an assessment centre shows that you are successful in the early stages of the recruitment process.
 It usually takes place after the first round of pre-selection interviews and before the final selection.
 This can be seen as more reliable and fair than an interview alone.
 It gives you the chance to demonstrate your potential in a variety of environments.
 Candidates should also be able to learn more about the culture of the organisation and the role of the workplace.